drkitt/godot-input-buffer/README.md

 ## Demo

 I made a replica of the Google Chrome dino game to test the input buffer (and practice a few other things, like saving & loading data and working with Godot's UI features).
 It's included in this repository if you want to try it out.
 Press the spacebar to jump and press the escape key to toggle the input buffer on and off.
-You may notice it's easier to quickly jump up and down when the buffer is on.
+The input buffer's effect is subtle, but you may notice it's easier to rapidly jump up and down when the buffer is on.